rezahusain/rubric/sdf/final-project/technical.md

 ### Notes:

+## Design (max: 5 points)
+- [ ] **Readability**: Ensure the text is easily readable.
+Avoid color combinations that make text difficult to read (e.g., white text on a bright pink background).
+- [ ] **Line length**: The horizontal width of text blocks should be no more than 2–3 lowercase alphabets.
+- [ ] **Font Choices**: Use appropriate font sizes, weights, and styles to enhance readability and visual appeal.
+- [ ] **Consistency**: Maintain consistent font usage and colors throughout the project.
+- [ ] **Double Your Whitespace**: Ensure ample spacing around elements to enhance readability and visual clarity.
+Avoid cluttered layouts by doubling the whitespace where appropriate.

+### Score (/5):

+### Notes:

-## Frontend (max: 10 points)
+## Frontend (max: 9 points)
-- [ ] **Mobile Design**: It looks and works great on mobile (using media queries or CSS framework).
-Layouts should be responsive and user-friendly, not only shrunk down versions of the desktop site.
-- [ ] **Tablet Design**: It looks and works great on tablet (using media queries or CSS framework).
+- [ ] **Mobile/Tablet Design**: It looks and works great on mobile/tablet (using media queries or CSS framework).
 Layouts should be responsive and user-friendly, not only shrunk down versions of the desktop site.
 - [ ] **Desktop Design**: It looks and works great on desktop.
 - [ ] **Styling**: Does the frontend employ CSS or CSS frameworks (like Bootstrap) for styling?
 Inline CSS should not be overrused.
 - [ ] **Semantic HTML**: Is the project making effective use of semantic HTML elements to structure the content, ensuring that it's both accessible and SEO-friendly (e.g., using `<header>`, `<footer>`, `<nav>`, or `<main>` when applicable.
 See https://www.w3schools.com/html/html5_semantic_elements.asp for more detail)?